-Within 60 days of the completion of the activity the grant recipient must submit a written follow up report to the Women and Girls Project Manager.
+Within 60 days of the completion of the activity the grant recipient must submit a written follow up report to the Women in Coaching Project Manager.
 The report must contain the following information:

 - Details of the activity you participated in (when, where, who, etc.)